danielehc/katacoda-scenarios/secure_consul_acl/step1.md

 }
 ```

-In this example, you will configure the default policy of "deny", which means all operations will not be permitted unless made using a token that permits them.
+In this lab, you will configure the default policy of "deny", which means all operations will not be permitted unless made using a token that permits them.

 By enabling token persistence, tokens will be persisted to disk and reloaded when an agent restarts.

 #### Distribute configuration

-This scenario uses a Docker volumes, called `server_config` to help you distribute the configuration to your server.
+This scenario uses a Docker volume, called `server_config` to help you distribute the configuration to your server.

 `docker cp ./server.hcl volumes:/server/server.hcl`{{execute T1}}